ShrutiKarandikar/Portfolio/Wireframe.md

 ### Step 3: Wireframing a solution

-<p>With above changes in mind, I tried to create a draft which was easier to understand and better at aesthetics.
+With above changes in mind, I tried to create a draft which was easier to understand and better at aesthetics.
 I have tried to keep layout to be a little more compact.
 Since investors may or may not have time to go through entire article, may be an executive summary in the top would help.
 Hence I have included a summary page with gives a quick view of the market value, profit and sales information for the company in a glance.
 Executive summary is followed by the original content, updated with the new graphs and pie charts.
-<p> Based on the Effectiveness Profile, to improve on the perceptibility, I have eliminated the 3D graphs.
+<br>Based on the Effectiveness Profile, to improve on the perceptibility, I have eliminated the 3D graphs.
 Since the depth attribute is of no particular relevance for this visualization.
 Also, as mentioned above, I have added an executive summary.
-Apart from this, I have remove the bar graph displaying the same information as the pie, cause I find a pie representation would be better to show “parts of a whole” concept</p> <p> To improve on the Intuitiveness, as Stephan Phew’s paper specifies,  I have re arranged the bar graphs where axis is from 2015 to 2018 and not otherwise.
+Apart from this, I have remove the bar graph displaying the same information as the pie, cause I find a pie representation would be better to show “parts of a whole” concept<br>To improve on the Intuitiveness, as Stephan Phew’s paper specifies,  I have re arranged the bar graphs where axis is from 2015 to 2018 and not otherwise.
 This helps the reader to understand the trend.
 In the pie chart, I have converted the pie chart into a doughnut chart.
 The colour uses a gradient to highlight most important to least important product contributing to the revenue of the company.
-<p>To modify aesthetics of the graph, I have added a cover image, which acts as a background to the summary part for the article.
+<br>To modify aesthetics of the graph, I have added a cover image, which acts as a background to the summary part for the article.
 All the graphs are in the Apple’s colour palette – Black, Gray , White.